Popular search terms:

 2. If you’re unable to verify your identity online or with the Form 15227 process or you are ineligible to file Form 15227, you may make an appointment for an in-person meeting at a local Taxpayer Assistance Center.
 Please bring one current government-issued picture identification document and another identification document to prove your identity.
 Once the IRS verifies your identity, you will receive your IP PIN via the U.S. Postal Service usually within three weeks.
 You will then receive your IP PIN annually through the mail.

 If you are interested in requesting an IP PIN, please read Publication 5367, Identity Protection PIN Opt-In Program for Taxpayers, to understand the required steps.
-Go to www.irs.gov/ippin to access the Get an IP PIN tool.
+You can also find additional information on the FAQs about IP PINs or by accessing the get an IP PIN tool.

 Wait, I still need help.